Why Modeling Was Never Enough for Cara Delevingne

 We came to know and love the British beauty back in 2011, when at 20-years-old she walked her first very first runway for Burberry at London Fashion Week.
 Cara's striking eyebrows and free spirited charm drew instant comparisons to Kate Moss, and the following year she modeled for the biggest design houses (Chanel, Marc Jacobs, Dolce & Gabbana, shall we go on?) and landed Vogue cover after Vogue cover.

-Then in 2015, Moss cut ties with her longtime modeling agency to embark on her original passion: acting.
+Then in 2015, Cara cut ties with her longtime modeling agency to embark on her original passion: acting.
 She told the New York Times, prior to making her blockbuster debut in Paper Towns, that "modeling was never a dream of mine" and the stress caused her to develop psoriasis.
 The job was "was killing my soul," she added.

 And it wasn't as if Hollywood producers hadn't pitched Cara roles during the peak of her modeling career.
 She did appear in 2012's Anna Karenina and 2014 thriller The Face of an Angel, but in her words explained, "It felt crazy to turn down roles because I thought I'd do anything to be an actress, but I realized my dignity's more important than that."